 e-SPRESSO WEBINAR: Black to the Future- Carbon Capture and Storage

-Coal and oil are nature’s carbon reservoirs – tapped for centuries and burned for energy; from 'black to gas' … carbon dioxide that is.
-Now there’s keen interest in capturing and storing that carbon dioxide gas, firstly to prevent more of it entering the atmosphere, and secondly to keep it on tap as raw feedstock for various industrial processes.
-This webinar will look at characterization of functionally useful solids for capture and storage processes based on sorption.
+Coal and oil are nature’s carbon reservoirs that have been tapped over centuries and burned for energy; from black to gas… carbon dioxide that is.
+Now there’s keen interest in capturing and storing that gas, carbon dioxide, (i) to prevent adding more of it to the atmosphere (ii) keeping it on tap as raw feedstock for various industrial processes.
+This webinar will look at characterizing functionally useful solids for capture and storage processes based on sorption.